mariozig/ember-tutorial/chapters/creating-the-rails-api.md

 ## Namespace API Requests

 We need to tell Ember to prepend all API requests with `api/v1/`, as we'll be versioning our API.
-Add these two lines to the top of your store file:
+Add these lines to the top of your store file:

 ```coffee
 # app/assets/javascripts/store.js.coffee